robdyke/dotfiles/etc/yubikey.md

 SSH key storage
 ---------------

-It\'s possible to use a Yubikey to hold an SSH key by using GPG-agent as the SSH-agent and storing the key as a GPG key with authentication capabilities.
+It's possible to use a Yubikey to hold an SSH key by using GPG-agent as the SSH-agent and storing the key as a GPG key with authentication capabilities.
 This makes your SSH ID more secure, and portable between machines with some configuration.